airalab/robonomics-wiki/docs/es/how-to-launch-the-robonomics-collator.md

 translated: false
 ---

 Currently the Robonomics network is maintained by developers, but anyone can support the project.
 Every additional full node of the blockchain helps it to be more sustainable and fault tolerant.
-Robonomics node binaries are available in [release](https://github.com/airalab/robonomics/releases) assets or it could be [build from source](/docs/how-to-build-collator-node/).
+Robonomics node binaries are available in [release](https://github.com/airalab/robonomics/releases) assets or it could be [built from source](/docs/how-to-build-collator-node/).

 ## Requirements

 **Minimum hardware requirements** for collators:
 + 4-cores CPU
-+ 160GB NVMe
++ 200GB extendable NVMe space
 + 8GB RAM

 But we recommend that you launch a collator using the **standard hardware requirements** for [Polkadot validators](https://wiki.polkadot.network/docs/maintain-guides-how-to-validate-polkadot#standard-hardware):
 + CPU - Intel(R) Core(TM) i7-7700K CPU @ 4.20GHz.
 + Storage - A NVMe solid state drive.
 Should be reasonably sized to deal with the blockchain growth.
 Currently the Kusama db uses around 90GB of space.
 We recommend 200-240GB for first months, but it will need to be re-evaluated every six months.
+Again: The ability to expand this disk space is required.
 + Memory - 64GB ECC

+In this article we use next specifications:
++ 4 VCPU
++ 240GB extendable volume for collator's databases
++ 8GB RAM

+## Important information
+1. We use some variables in these instructions, and you'll need to replace the values for your own in all the commands:
+    + **%NODE_NAME%** is the node name.
+Example: *my-robonomics-kusama-collator*
+    + **%BASE_PATH%** is the path to mounted volume.
+Example: */mnt/HC_Volume_16056435/*
+    + **%POLKADOT_ACCOUNT_ADDRESS%** is the account address in the Polkadot ecosystem in SS58 format.
+Example: *4Gp3QpacQhp4ZReGhJ47pzExQiwoNPgqTWYqEQca9XAvrYsu*

+2. Note that you need use *--state-cache-size=0* in the collator's service launch.
+This parameter is important for the stability of the collator.
+You can see more info in the related [issue](https://github.com/airalab/robonomics/issues/234) on github.

 ## Easily launch a Robonomics collator